By RAM Tracking on 24 Oct 2018

 It may not be apparent when first thinking about a dash cam and its capabilities, that improving vehicle security would be up there with its top function.
 However many dash cam users have noticed that since having dash cams installed, many benefits have appeared that they didn't originally anticipate.

-The increased safety aspect of the dash cams comes from the ability to deter thieves, the ability for the fleet manager to view the road ahead of the driver and to deter them from potential incidents and finally the presence of the camera can help improve driver behaviour.
+The increased safety aspect of a safe dash cams comes from the ability to deter thieves, the ability for the fleet manager to view the road ahead of the driver and to deter them from potential incidents and finally the presence of the camera can help improve driver behaviour.

 It may seem like an odd concept that a camera on a car or van could stop someone stealing or vandalising your vehicle but the warning of surveillance and the potential that the authorities can be alerted to, is often enough to put a would-be thief off.
 For customers who own specialised and customised vehicles (often at expense), a dash cam is just an extra layer of protection – especially if their vehicle also houses equipment and tools.

 We all have those times where we may drive a little faster and make risiker decisions on the road because we’re running late, fed up behind a slow driver, or simply want to get to the destination faster.

 You may not be aware that these types of driver exist in your fleet of vehicles, but through the presence of dash cams within the vehicle you can ensure a safer driving environment and reduce the risk of speeding fines or driving bans.
 A deterrent to the would-be speeder, dash cams are not only an effective preventative tool but they can also be used to educate drivers on improving their decision making and driving ability.
 Many dash cams also have built-in features to alert drivers of speed cameras ahead.

 Provides clear footage is available for evidence purposes both day and night to ensure vision of the surrounding area day or night.